National Center for Missing & Exploited Children: iOS 15 partnership and community response

-Controversy
+Controversies

+Allegations of ignoring data on trans kids abuse

 In August 2024, former NCMEC board member Don McGowan criticized the organization's board in a Techdirt podcast appearance, stating, "I mean, NCMEC has data in its stat banks that say some of the kids most at risk in the world are trans kids.
 And they ignore that data."

+Removal of LGBT and male victim resources

 In February 2025, under threat of losing funding from the federal government under the Trump administration, the NCMEC scrubbed all resources relating to or mentioning LGBT youth, as well as removing resources for male victims of child sex trafficking.

 CyberTipline

 The NCMEC operates the CyberTipline which was established by Congress to process reports of child sexual exploitation (including sexual abuse, online enticement, and contact offenses).
 The NCMEC reviews these reports and shares them with the appropriate law enforcement agency or Internet Crimes Against Children (ICAC) task force.
 In addition to the information provided by the reporting party, NCMEC typically adds geolocation information (if appropriate) and cross-references identifying information such as email address, username, or IP address with existing CyberTipline Reports.

 Anyone can make a report to the CyberTipline but reporting is required for certain electronic service providers (ESP) who become aware of the presence of child sexual abuse on their systems.
 While ESPs are not required to actively scan for or try to detect child sexual abuse, many of them do.
 In 2018, the CyberTipline processed 18.4 million reports.
-In December of 2020, NCMEC’s CyberTipline reached a daunting new milestone after surpassing 100 million reports of suspected child sexual exploitation.
+In December 2020, NCMEC’s CyberTipline reached a daunting new milestone after surpassing 100 million reports of suspected child sexual exploitation.

+In 2024, the Revising Existing Procedures on Reporting via Technology (REPORT) Act further amended the federal reporting regime by expanding the categories of online child sexual exploitation that must be reported to NCMEC, extending the retention period for CyberTipline report data from 90 days to one year, and clarifying liability protections for NCMEC and certain vendors assisting its work.

 'Take It Down' tool

-In February 2023, the NCMEC announced its release of the 'Take It Down' tool, a free-to-use service that allows users to anonymously report and remove "nude, partially nude, or sexually explicit images or videos" of underage individuals found on social media, blocking the content from being shared.
+In February 2023, the NCMEC announced its release of the 'Take it Down' tool, a free-to-use service that allows users to anonymously report and remove "nude, partially nude, or sexually explicit images or videos" of underage individuals found on social media, blocking the content from being shared.
 Adults who appeared in such content when they were under the age of 18 can also use the service.
 Meta provided the initial funding to create the service, while platforms such as Facebook, Instagram, OnlyFans, Pornhub, and Yubo have integrated the tool into their platforms.